-The Yuki area of Ibaraki Prefecture had been a center for sericulture since ancient times.
-Based on this, Yuki Tsumugi was woven during slack periods of the farming year and cloth was supplied to the Imperial Court during the Nara period (710-794).
+The Yuki area of Ibaraki Prefecture had been a center for sericulture, or silk farming, since ancient times.
+Based on this, Yuki pongee was woven during slack periods of the farming year and cloth was supplied to the Imperial Court during the Nara period (710-794).

-Yuki, in fact, who was the lord of the fief in the Kamakura period (1185-1333) worked hard to protect and nurture the weaving of this cloth and ultimately, his name was given to the cloth.
-Its reputation was enhanced when Ina Chuji, who had became chief magistrate, introduced new techniques from Shinshu and Kyoto.
-Various technical improvements were made on entering the modern age and especially with the development of ikat weaving, it became possible to produce a pongee of the very highest quality.
+Yuki was actually the name of the lord of the fief in the Kamakura period (1185-1333) who worked hard to protect and nurture the weaving of this cloth.
+For this reason, ultimately his name was given to the cloth.
+Its reputation was enhanced when Ina Chuji, who had become chief magistrate, introduced new techniques from Shinshu and Kyoto.
+Technical improvements were made upon entering the modern age, and especially with the development of ikat weaving, it became possible to produce a pongee of the very highest quality.

-Because threads are pulled by hand from the silk floss, and a hundred or so threads of different lengths are intertwined one by one, the yarn is representative of kasadaka fiber, which has no twist.
-For this reason, it has the simplicity of woven cotton even though it is made of silk and is, in the main, used to make kimono and obi.
+Because Yuki pongee threads are pulled by hand from the silk floss, and a hundred or so threads of different lengths are intertwined one by one, the yarn is representative of kasadaka fiber, which has no twist.
+For this reason, it has the simplicity of woven cotton, even though it is made of silk, and is used to make kimono and obi sashes.

-Yuki Tsumugi textiles are the prime representative of the Kasadakaseni textile style, in which thousands of threads are hand-pulled from silk floss, each of slightly differing length, and then woven into a fabric without any twisting of the threads.
-This produces a fabric which could be mistaken for cotton with its rustic simplicity, but is in fact made of silk.
+Yuki pongee textiles are the prime representative of the kasadaka seni textile style, in which thousands of threads are hand-pulled from silk floss, each a slightly different length, and woven into fabric without any twisting of the threads.
+This technique produces a fabric which could be mistaken for cotton due to its rustic simplicity, but is in fact made of silk.

 How to make

-All steps of producing Yuki Tsumugi fabrics are done completed by hand.
-The three primary steps of pulling the threads, dying them using an ikat technique, and then weaving them on a loom have all been designated as intangible cultural properties.
-To make a single kimono fabric, nearly 30 km of thread is pulled by hand, and using a 600 g shuttle, over 30 thousand weft threads are woven.
-Even a 1 mm error in the weaving will disturb the ikat dyed pattern, making the weaving a painstakingly fine process.
+Each step in producing Yuki pongee fabric is completed by hand.
+The three primary steps of (1) pulling the threads, (2) dying them using an ikat technique and (3) weaving them on a loom have all been designated as intangible cultural properties.
+To make The fabric for a single kimono, nearly 30 km of thread is pulled by hand, and using a 600 g shuttle, over 30 thousand weft threads are woven.
+Even a single millimeter error in the weaving will disturb the ikat dyed pattern, which means the weaving is a painstakingly intricate process.